Sampling method in Research

 3. Sampling Size

-It is several people in the sample which are completely based on the size of the population.
+It is several people in the sample who are completely based on the size of the population.
 The researcher can utilize the Sample Size calculator for determining the size of the sample.
 The main benefit of using the sample size calculator is that you can make assumptions about the population exactly.

 What are the different types of sampling?